 2. Coffee grounds

-Freeze like the eggshells until you get a good amount then sprinkle them in your garden to give plants a nice nitrogen boost.
-Or use grounds to fix scratches in wood furniture.
-When combined with olive oil, they make a nice, anti-cellulite exfoliating scrub in the shower, too.
+Freeze like the eggshells until you get a good amount then sprinkle them in your garden to give plants a gentle nitrogen boost.
+Or use old grounds to fix scratches in wood furniture.
+When combined with olive oil, they make an excellent, anti-cellulite exfoliating scrub in the shower, too.